 (ii) any reserve the care, control and management of which have been placed under section 46 of the Land Administration Act 1997 with the Minister for the purposes of aquaculture.

+(2A) Subject to subsection (2B), the Minister may declare an area of WA waters (other than inland waters) to be an aquaculture development zone.

+(2B) The Minister can only make a declaration under subsection (2A) in respect of waters within the limits of the State or coastal waters —

+(a) with the concurrence of the Minister to whom the administration of the Land Administration Act 1997 is committed; and

+(b) after consulting with the Minister to whom the administration of the Conservation and Land Management Act 1984 is committed.

-(2) The Minister may do all things necessary or convenient to be done for or in connection with the exercise of the Minister’s powers under subsection (1) including the power —
+(2) The Minister may do all things necessary or convenient to be done for or in connection with the exercise of the Minister’s powers under subsections (1) and (2A) including the power —

 (a) to acquire, hold, take on lease, let, sublet, issue licences in respect of and exchange real or personal property;